aridjayarecipes/cutesrecipes.web.app/content/post/2050-recipe-of-speedy-mixed-fruits-salad.md

 1. I did not use as it is very tasty and healthy it is my lunch I didn&#39;t take anything extra and serve chilled and enjoy this fruit salad with sabja seeds.

-You can &#34;plant&#34; any of your favorite fruits in this.
-You can mix fresh or frozen fruit together which makes it &#34;perfect&#34;.
+You can "plant" any of your favorite fruits in this.
+You can mix fresh or frozen fruit together which makes it "perfect".
 Fruits salad is a must needed recipe for this season.
 Best enjoyed when the weather is cold and you want to rustle up something Take another bowl and mix together all the fruits in it.
 Prior to serving the salad, top the fruits with a.

 So that's going to wrap this up with this exceptional food mixed fruits salad recipe.
 Thanks so much for your time.
 I am confident that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!